Skip to content

 Every day seems to bring fresh news about NY online gambling, so we’ve compiled a master page of info to save you dozens of hours of research.

 We’ll introduce you to the best NY gambling sites and go over what’s legal.
-Then we’ll run through safety and licensing, news and FAQs.
+Then we’ll run through safety and licensing, news, and FAQs.

 Strictly speaking, it’s only sportsbooks that have been legalized in NY for online betting.
 However, operator-run social and sweeps are legal too, and can scratch the casino itch until NY online casinos are properly regulated.